catouberos/video-store/doc/README.md

 set up a workflow using GitHub Actions for the ease of developing (and contributing) later on.

 #### Tran The Quang Minh - S3979562
-Did most of the GUI and bootstrap some methods of `model`, wrote some handles on `controller` and error testing.
+Did most of the GUI and bootstrap some methods of `model`, wrote some handles on `controller`, error testing and work on some presentation slides.

 #### Nguyen Son Tung - S3979348
 Did some of the GUI and the UML diagram of the finished system, later on error test the system and provide UX feedback.